Tampa Sexual Harassment Lawyer

 - Telling inappropriate jokes or stories of a sexual nature

 - Asking questions or making offensive comments about someone's sexual history, orientation, or gender identity

 Importantly, in the case of targeted harassment, those affected don't just include the targeted victim.
 Co-workers standing nearby or overhearing conversations can also become victimized by sexual harassment in the workplace.

-Reporting Workplace Sexual Harassment
+Reporting Sexual Harassment at Work

 - Tell the individual who is harassing you to stop.
 Make sure they know that such comments, behavior, or conduct is unwelcome and offensive.

 - File a written complaint with your supervisor/manager and human resources.
 Keep a copy of this complaint for future reference.

 If it continues, your complaint is ignored, you experience retaliation, or if you have already experienced some type of physical, emotional, or financial harm as a result of sexual harassment, involve a Tampa employment lawyer.